AndreaBlengino/baypy/docs/source/examples/salary/README.md

 data = pd.read_csv(r'data/data.csv')
 ```

-Set-up a linear regression model, considering *YearsExperience* as the
+Set up a linear regression model, considering *YearsExperience* as the
 regressor and *Salary* as the response variable.
 Using non-informative priors for regressors and variance: